IBM/telco-network-cloud-drivers/content/user-guides/network-service-design/develop-a-network-service-package/setting-up-a-project.md

   $ lmctl project push dev
 ```

-When you login to ALM and go to the Assembly Designer section, you should see an assembly with the project name you created.
+When you login to TNCO and go to the Assembly Designer section, you should see an assembly with the project name you created.